aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 Add some molecule tests in the `ansible_collections/arista/avd/molecule/eos_cli_config_gen` scenario exercising the new knob configuration.

-When marking any key as "deprecated," move the related tests to the `eos_cli_config_gen_deprecated_vars` molecule scenario and add any missing tests if necessary.
+When marking any key as "deprecated", move the related tests to the `eos_cli_config_gen_deprecated_vars` molecule scenario and add any missing tests if necessary.

 ### Run Molecule Tests